(Revised and updated from an earlier version.)

 Another common issue that leads to trouble is that some parents have heard that super-early bedtimes and ultra-long nights are the key to quality sleep.
 Some very popular books and authors promote a 12-hour night without fail, at almost every age and stage.
 While putting your baby down early now and then to catch up on sleep can be a good idea, it is rare that a baby will be able to sleep for more than 12 hours a night on a regular basis.
 And, at many stages of development, especially leading up to a nap transition, night sleep durations need to be a good deal less than 12 hours, especially if naps are pretty good.
 If you fear that you might be stuck in this early-bedtime cycle, ultra-long night pattern, or asking your baby to spend too long in his/her bed in a 24-hour period, then you’ll probably need to do a schedule adjustment.
 Our age-by-stage sleep chart should help you get your baby back on track.
 For further help, see our blogs on split nights and early bedtimes.

 Finally, in this category comes underlying medical issues that may prevent sleep-training success.
 When babies wake frequently at night, their wakings usually follow one or two of several patterns.
 Sleep-cycle wakings tend to occur every 1–2 hours and can be solved with sleep training.
 Hunger wakings tend to occur every 2–3 hours and can be solved with a rebalance of calories from nighttime to daytime.
-(There’s a blog for that here.)
 Of course, some babies have a combo of both types of these wakings.
 But some babies have ultra-frequent pockets of wakings or wakings at extremely unusual times, such as during typical deep-sleep times, that do not follow normal sleep-cycle wakings.
 This type of erratic night waking may be indicative of an underlying medical issue that would need to be addressed first before beginning any type of sleep training.
 Please see our blog on decoding wakings if you have any doubts about the pattern of your baby’s waking.

 Reason 2: You’re using your strategy at the wrong time.